oracle/bpftune/src/README.md

 # Example

-neigh-table-tune.bpf.c monitors neighbour table updates, and when the neighbour table is approaching garbage collection limits, those limits are raised.
+neigh_table_tuner.bpf.c monitors neighbour table updates, and when the neighbour table is approaching garbage collection limits, those limits are raised.
 It consists of